alfg/bithook/README.md

 bithook help -- This help menu. bithook version -- This version.

-Flags:
+Optional:
--webhook=<webhook path> -- This is optional.
-The results will just echo to output if flag not set.
+<webhook path> -- This is optional.
+The results will just echo to output if not set.
 ```

 #### Example

 The following example will listen for transactions of 1dice8EMZmqKvrGE4Qc9bUFf9PX3xaYDp and POST the json results to http://requestb.in/nt5bcnnt.
 You can view the results at http://requestb.in/nt5bcnnt?inspect.

-`bithook address 1dice8EMZmqKvrGE4Qc9bUFf9PX3xaYDp -webhook=http://requestb.in/nt5bcnnt`
+`bithook address 1dice8EMZmqKvrGE4Qc9bUFf9PX3xaYDp http://requestb.in/nt5bcnnt`

 ## Develop